-New iPad 9.7-inch 2017 vs iPad Air 2: What's the difference?
+New iPad 9.7-inch 2017 vs old iPad Air 2: What's the difference?

-New iPad 9.7-inch 2017 vs iPad Air 2: We take a look at how Apple's newly announced iPad 9.7-inch compares to the stellar iPad Air 2.
+New iPad vs Old iPad: We take a look at how Apple's newly announced iPad 9.7-inch compares to the stellar iPad Air 2.

 New iPad 9.7-inch 2017 vs iPad Air 2 – Design